 - c.
 Case files for general contractors that are not recommended to receive citations do not have to include completed OSHA 18 photo record forms.
-The developed photos and negatives may be submitted in an envelope with the case file. - d.
-For non-serious citations, and with supervisor approval, item #6 (worksheet text) of OSHA form 1B does not have to be completed at the time of case file submittal. - e.
-Citations for 1926.20(b)(1), 20(b)(2), and/or 21(b)(2) should be considered for general contractors who did not qualify for a focused inspection due to the lack of an effective project safety and health program/plan, and for any employer who received citations during a focused or comprehensive inspection, as appropriate.
+The discs, CDs, or developed photos and negatives may be submitted in an envelope with the case file. - d.
+For other-than-serious citations, and with District Supervisor approval, item #6 (worksheet text) of the OSHA-1B does not have to be completed at the time of case file submittal. - e.
+Citations for 1926.20(b)(1), 20(b)(2), and/or 21(b)(2) should be considered for general contractors, and for any employer who received citations during a focused or comprehensive inspection, who did not qualify for a Focused Inspection in that this is an indication of the lack of an effective project safety and health program/plan.